Problems with Commons profile on mobile view

 The minified stylesheet in the plugin is due to the fact that the .css file is generated from the corresponding file in the /assets/sass directory.
 Do you mind porting your changes to the SASS stylesheet so that they're not lost?
 (I usually use Compass for SASS processing, but whatever tool you have is OK.)

-#6 Updated by Daniel Jones about 4 years ago
+#6 Updated by Daniel Jones over 4 years ago

 Well that's embarrassing - sorry about that.
 I've actually never really used any of the CSS pre-processors, so I had to get that set and up and configured.
 I think I've moved all the changes over and recompiled with this commit: https://github.com/cuny-academic-commons/cac-advanced-profiles/commit/3e65b57dfe92480812c61a85b891adea8ab8c921